Based on Kansas DMV Handbook 2026

 Perfect for: Learner's permit applicants • First-time license applicants in Kansas

 This practice test mirrors the exact format of the real KS DMV permit test: 25 multiple-choice questions, need 20/25 to pass (80%).
-Topics covered match the official 2026 Kansas DMV Driver Handbook — from speed limits and GDL rules to the Move Over law and implied consent.
+Topics covered match the official 2026 Kansas DMV Driver Handbook.

 How the KS DMV Permit Test Works